istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 ## Rate limits

 In this task, you configure Istio to rate limit traffic to `productpage` whenever request is routed to a specific path.
-Ratelimit using Envoy can be achieved using either Global Rate Limiting or Local Rate Limiting.
+Rate limit using Envoy can be achieved using either Global Rate Limiting or Local Rate Limiting.

 ### Global Rate Limit